Canada geese with Parliament Hill in the background.Sean Kilpatrick/The Canadian Press

 The Globe and Mail reported Monday, citing two Liberal party sources, that the government has been considering proroguing Parliament after the April 13 by-elections.

 “Absolutely not.
-It has never even entered my thinking a possibility of that, so I couldn’t be more surprised to see suggestions that is under consideration,” Mr. Carney told reporters Tuesday.
+It has never even entered my thinking a possibility of that, so I couldn’t be more surprised to see suggestions that is under consideration,” Mr. Carney said.

-The Prime Minister has been navigating a difficult minority Parliament that has limited its ability to control committee agendas and passage of legislation.
+The Prime Minister has been navigating a difficult minority Parliament that has limited the government’s ability to control committee agendas and passage of legislation.

 Membership on committees is decided by the number of seats each party has in the Commons after a general election.